-It is with great sadness that we grieve the loss of 215 Indigenous children.
+It is with great sadness that we grieve the loss of well over 1000 Indigenous children.
 We honour their lives and those of all children impacted by Canada’s residential school system.

 The genocidal legacy of Indian Residential Schools (and Indian Day Schools) is an ongoing Canadian responsibility.